avnet-iotconnect/iotc-python-greengrass-sdk/README.md

-Consult the *FRDM i.MX 93 Development Board Quick Start Guide* from the [Documentation Section](https://www.nxp.com/design/design-center/development-boards-and-designs/frdm-i-mx-93-development-board:FRDM-IMX93#documentation) on how to connect the USB ports, setup network, and configure the SW1 boot switch.
-To boot from an SD card , ensure that the board's *SW1 BOOT* switches are set to *0011* (4 to 1) configuration before booting up the device.
+Consult the *FRDM i.MX 93 Development Board Quick Start Guide* from the [Documentation Section](https://www.nxp.com/design/design-center/development-boards-and-designs/frdm-i-mx-93-development-board:FRDM-IMX93#documentation) on how to connect the USB ports, setup network, and configure the SW1 boot switch at the center of the board.
+To boot from an SD card, ensure that the board's *SW1 BOOT* switches are set to *0011* (4 to 1) configuration before booting up the device.
+The switch positions will be UP-UP-DOWN-DOWN.

-Connect to either the USB serial console, or SSH to the device as root user.
+Connect to either the USB serial console, or SSH to the device as root user once you find the IP address of it on your router or a tool like *nmap*.

 At the console prompt enter:
 ```shell